Tabi43/First-Assignment-RT1/README.md

 How works
 ----------------------
 At the start the robot revolves around itself to search, mesaure and save every block he can see.
 Then it choose the closest silver box and go to reach it.
-After reached the closest silver box, it grabs it and go to reach the closest gold one to pair them.
+After reached the closest silver box, the robot grabs the block and go to reach the closest gold one to pair them.
-To kown the corrects distance during its job, the robot measure and save any block it see while moving around the map.
+To kown the correct distance during its job, the robot measure and save any block it see while moving around the map.

 ## Pseudocode